hiiamboris/red-cli-gitlab-mirror/README.md

 #### Other

-Should we list accepted types of every argument in the help text?
+Should we **list** accepted types of every argument **in the help text**?
 Or at least provide an option to control that?

-Should we allow passing empty strings as `--option=`?
+Should we allow passing empty strings as **`--option=`**?
 It can be done with `--option ""` or `--option=""` right now anyway.

-Maybe a flag that would forbid overriding options that were already encountered?
+Maybe a flag that would **forbid overriding** options that were already encountered?
 Does this have any use?

 ### Intermediate form

-I thought of converting function spec into an intermediate form that would be so general as to cover all possible CLI cases.
+I thought of converting function spec into an intermediate form that would be so general as to **cover all possible CLI cases**.
 But I decided it's only complicating things without giving any tangible advantages.
 Filling this intermediate form by hand should be quite tedious, and the level of control it provides is unlikely worth the effort.
 CLI implementation could generate it automatically, but what would be the point?